Subh-i-Azal: Involvement in Persian reform movements

-Several Azalīs played significant roles in secular and constitutional reform movements in Iran, particularly during the Persian Constitutional Revolution of 1905–1911.
-Prominent Azalīs, including Subh-i-Azal’s sons-in-law Sheikh Ahmad Rouhi and Mirza Aqa Khan Kermani, as well as Yahyā Dawlatābādī, his appointed successor, were influential in advocating for constitutional and secular reforms.
+Several Azalís played significant roles in secular and constitutional reform movements in Iran, particularly during the Persian Constitutional Revolution of 1905–1911.
+Prominent Azalís, including Subh-i-Azal’s sons-in-law Sheikh Ahmad Rouhi and Mirza Aqa Khan Kermani, as well as Yahyā Dawlatābādī, his appointed successor, were influential in advocating for constitutional and secular reforms.
 Their writings and activities contributed to the push for ending the Iranian absolute monarchy.

-However, the Azalī community faced suppression as a perceived heresy, and accusations of being an Azalī were often sufficient to discredit individuals in the eyes of the public.
-The practice of taqiyya (dissimulation) among Azalīs, discussed below, further complicated identifying their involvement in these movements.
+The Azalí community itself faced suppression as a perceived heresy, and accusations of being an Azalí were often sufficient to discredit individuals in the eyes of the public.
+The practice of taqiyya among Azalís further complicated efforts to identify their involvement in reformist and constitutionalist movements.

+Even though Baháʼí leaders supported constitutional principles in their writings, but avoided openly aligning the Baháʼí community with the Constitutional Revolution.
+This caution was intended to avoid provoking opponents of the Baháʼí Faith and endangering the vulnerable Baháʼí community to further scapegoating and persecution amid the political conflict; it also has reflected concern that visible Baháʼí support could harm the constitutional movement itself by allowing opponents to portray it as Baháʼí-inspired.
+Baháʼís instead promoted reformist ideas through a culturally familiar religious language and through practical initiatives, including elected community institutions, modern education, girls' schools, women's literacy and public education, ethical reform, and other social activities.

 Practice of taqiyya

-The practice of taqiyya (dissimulation) was widespread among Azalīs, justified as a response to the violent oppression faced by the Bābī community.
-While some prominent Bābī leaders discouraged taqiyya and openly declared their faith, often resulting in martyrdom, Azalīs embraced it as an imperative requirement.
-This practice became deeply ingrained, with some Azalī leaders, such as Mirza Aqa Khan Kermani and Shaykh Ahmad Ruhi, openly recanting their faith or altering Bābī teachings and history in their works to conceal their affiliations.
-Azalī literature glorified taqiyya as a virtue, classifying it into various levels of concealment, which allowed the community to operate covertly but also contributed to their obscurity.
+The practice of taqiyya (dissimulation) was widespread among Azalís, justified as a response to the violent oppression faced by the Bábí community.
+While some prominent Bábí leaders discouraged taqiyya and openly declared their faith, often resulting in martyrdom, Azalís embraced it as an imperative requirement.
+This practice became deeply ingrained, with some Azalí leaders, such as Mirza Aqa Khan Kermani and Shaykh Ahmad Ruhi, openly recanting their faith or altering Bábí teachings and history in their works to conceal their affiliations.
+Azalí literature glorified taqiyya as a virtue, classifying it into various levels of concealment, which allowed the community to operate covertly but also contributed to their obscurity.

+Some scholars caution that the Azalí practice of taqiyya complicates the source record: Manuchehri and others note that prominent Azalís such as Mirza Aqa Khan Kermani and Sheikh Ahmad Rouhi are reported to have altered or recast Babi teachings and history in their writings, affecting the reliability of some Azalí-origin accounts.
+Armin Eschraghi similarly argues that strict adherence to dissimulation led the remaining Azalís to merge into their Muslim surroundings and largely disappear as a distinct group, citing the case of Hádí Dawlatābādí, who is said to have cursed the Báb from a mosque pulpit in the late 1880s to protect himself.